-Everyone can, but there are a few specifications that speak to the struggles we encounter every day.
-This challenge is for you if:
+Everyone can, but a few specifications speak to the struggles we encounter every day.
+This Challenge is for you if:

 Your tasks should be specific to your goals.
-Here are a few of my favourites that can guide you while creating your list.
-You can also add a few of these to your list too.
+Here are a few of my favorites to guide you while creating your list.
+You can also add a few of these to your list of current tasks too.

-There are a few ways you can stay mindful of this challenge and motivate yourself daily.
-100 days is a long time (over 3 months), so it is important that you don't resign this challenge to the back of your mind.
+There are a few ways you can stay mindful of this Challenge and motivate yourself daily.
+100 days is a long time (over 3 months), so you mustn't resign this Challenge to the back of your mind.
 Try and keep the challenge top of mind and maintain a positive attitude.
 It could help if you do a few things each day that remind you of your progress.

 Ever added a task to your to-do list (even after completing it) just to cross it out?
 There's a 'rush' that comes with marking a task as done.
 Personally, it makes me feel more productive and reminds me that I'm one step closer to completing my tasks for the day.
-Physically or digitally crossing out each day of your challenge on a calendar may give you the same buzz, and hopefully, the encouragement to keep going.
+Physically or digitally, crossing out each day of your Challenges on a calendar may give you the same buzz and, hopefully, encouragement to keep going.

 Mark Manson, the author of The Subtle Art of Not Giving a F*uck, provides a way to test this accountability method in a blog post on self-discipline.
 He wrote: